-One of the most excellent advantages to having a Sony mirrorless camera is you can swap out its E mount lenses to allow you to get your desired shot the way you imagined it.
+One of the most excellent advantages to having a mirrorless camera for beginners is you can swap out its Sony lenses to allow you to get your desired shot the way you imagined it.
 Since technology has been kind to photographers, you can now take a wide array of different photos with just a single camera unit.
 However, you might now be wondering as to how you should go about searching for the right lens for your needs as a photographer.

 What you need to do is to ask yourself the right questions before you decide on making any purchase.
-Sony lenses are not cheap, as with just about other E mount lenses on the market.
+Sony lenses are not cheap, as with just about other Sony E-mount lenses on the market.
 Therefore, you need to assure yourself that your money is going to give you excellent value so that no regrets will be felt later.

-Asking yourself if you have a camera that allows you to change its lens can be a very basic question, but beginners to the field of photography might still be new to the idea of interchangeable lenses.
-Furthermore, if you’re still a newbie photographer, then you might still be confused with the many lenses on the market.
+Asking yourself if you have a camera that allows you to change its lens can be a fundamental question.
+However, beginners in the field of photography might still be new to the idea of interchangeable lenses.
+Furthermore, if you’re still a newbie photographer, then you might still be confused with the many E-mount lenses on the market.
 There are lenses for SLRs, DSLRs, and, of course, mirrorless cameras.
 There are even lenses that are specifically designed for camcorders.

-Before you pull money from your wallet to pay for a lens, make sure that your camera has the right mount for it.
+Before you pull money from your wallet to pay for a lens, make sure that your camera has the right amount for it.
 Many camera shop personnel know their stuff when it comes to photography gear so they can lead you in the right direction.
-In fact, they might even inquire about what type of camera do you have, and they can assist you in choosing the right lens for your budget and photography needs.
+They might even inquire about what type of camera do you have, and they can assist you in choosing the right lens for your budget and photography needs.

 What Type of Photography am I Going to Practice?

 As such, you might want to get Sony lenses that will best suit the type of photography that you want to focus on doing.
-For instance, if you’re planning on practicing portrait photography, the prime E mount lenses are the way to go.
+For instance, if you’re planning on practicing portrait photography, the prime Sony E-mount lenses are the way to go.
 For wildlife, then you ought to consider getting zoom E mount lenses.
-As for landscape photographers, going for wide angle or ultrawide angle E mount lenses can be your best bet.
+As for landscape photographers, going for a wide-angle or ultrawide angle, Sony E mount lenses can be your best bet.

-How Large Should the Aperture be for my Chosen E Mount Lens?
+How Large Should the Aperture be for my Chosen Sony E-Mount Lenses?

-On the other hand, if you want to acquire zoom E mount lenses, then you need to deal with the lower aperture range.
+On the other hand, if you want to acquire zoom Sony E-mount lenses, then you need to deal with the lower aperture range.
 As such, they won’t take in as much light as compared to shooting with prime lenses with a wide aperture.
 The tradeoff here is that you can zoom into your subjects without having to walk to that location.
-It can be useful with concerts or even shooting landscapes when it can be nigh impossible to get to a certain area of the land.
+It can be useful with concerts or even shooting landscapes when it can be nigh impossible to get to a particular area of the land.

-Do I Have to Spend so Much Money on E Mount Lenses?
+Do I Have to Spend so Much Money on Sony E Mount Lenses?

-Purchasing lenses is an investment, and you should always take proper care of your expensive items.
+Purchasing Sony E-mount lenses is an investment, and you should always take proper care of your expensive items.